|

 d) Promote a culture of active participation within the club through a process of constructive debate and knowledge sharing

-As stated earlier the Table Show has been refined over the years with the most noticeable change coming within the past year.
-The standing committee saw it fit to split the Table Show class into 2 classes:
+As stated earlier the Table Show has been refined over the years with the most recent change coming in to affect for the 2014/15 breeding season.
+The standing committee saw it fit to split the Table Show class into the 4 classes:

 This change was primarily driven by the following reasons: